jonnonz1/nz-statute-book/acts/public/2024/fast-track-approvals-act-2024.md

   (b) for the purposes of subsection (3)﻿(d)﻿(i), the application must set out evidence that each person would be eligible to apply for each approval under a specified Act that corresponds to an approval that the person is proposed to hold for the project under this Act.
 (6) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

+### 117A Order in Council to amend description in Schedule 2
+(1) The Governor-General may, by Order in Council made on the recommendation of the Minister, amend Schedule 2 to amend— (a) the project description of a listed project:
+  (b) the description of the approximate geographical location of a listed project.
+(2) The Minister must not make the recommendation unless the Minister is satisfied that the scope of the listed project will not be substantially different as a result of the amendment, taking into account—
+  (a) the significant regional or national benefits of the project; and (b) the purpose of the project; and
+  (c) the location, scale, and nature of the works involved in the project.
+(3) To avoid doubt, no new projects may be added to the list in Schedule 2 by an Order in Council made under this section.
+(4) An Order in Council made under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 118 Order in Council to amend Schedule 4
 (1) The Governor-General may, by Order in Council made on the recommendation of the Minister of Conservation, amend Schedule 4.
 (2) Before making a recommendation, the Minister of Conservation must consult to the extent that is reasonably practicable, having regard to all the circumstances of the particular case, those persons the Minister has reason to believe are representative of interests likely to be substantially affected by the Order in Council or representative of some aspect of the public interest.